izxxr/oblate/docs/source/guide/schema.rst

     AuthorizedUser({'id': 1, 'username': 'John', 'password': 'test'})

-If you want to register validators in the subclassed schema for a field present in the parent, you can use the :func:`fields.validate` and pass the field name as a string.
+If you want to register validators in the subclassed schema for a field present in the parent, you can use the :func:`validate.field` and pass the field name as a string.

 Example::